catgriffin85/woollys_yarn_barn/README.md

 _Django-crispy-forms_

 Django-crispy-forms provides you with a |crispy filter and {% crispy %} tag that will let you control the rendering behavior of your Django forms in a very elegant and DRY way.
-Have full control without writing custom form templates.
+Have full control over custom form templates without writing them.

 _cloudinary_